yale-nova/weave/experiments/ExperimentsReadme.md

 ---

-For more detail, refer to our [full artifact README](https://github.com/MattSlm/weave-artifacts/blob/main/Readme.md).

----

 **End of kick tires HelloWorld examples readme.
 Our artifact is fully functional if it has passed the Hello World test.**

+For more details about:
+- Result reproduction: refer to the [reproduction readme](https://github.com/MattSlm/weave-artifacts/blob/main/ReproductionReadme.md).
+- Weave design: refer to our repo for [Weave development] (https://github.com/MattSlm/spark-weave-shuffle/tree/main). _This repo is not used at any stage for artifact evulation_

 Continue reading to troubleshoot the artifact if the tests above have failed.